ykandrirody/creedengo-common/doc/HOWTO.md

     2. **add above an empty `Unreleased`** section with sub-sections (`Added`, `Changed` and `Deleted`)
     3. **add a new section in the list at the bottom** of file with new version
     4. **commit** these modifications
+2. **upgrade `README.md`** : upgrade if needed and if version compatibility matrix is described
-2. create locally a tag with the previous used version
+3. create locally a tag with the previous used version
    1. **execute `git tag <X.Y.Z>`
-3. push new tag created previously :
+4. push new tag created previously :
    1. locally, **go to and update `main`** branch
    2. **execute `git push --tags`** to push new previously created tag